flokk.

 Östermalms Saluhall

 Östermalms Saluhall is a beautifully restored 19th-century indoor market hall with vendors selling Swedish cheeses, smoked fish, reindeer, wild game, and freshly baked bread.
-Let the kids graze and tr
+Let the kids graze and try things, and pick up a proper Swedish breakfast or early lunch from one of the sit-down counters inside.

 food_and_drink